 "If the situation worsens in Afghanistan, it will directly impact their own security situation, as there are many militants [from Central Asia] fighting alongside insurgents in Afghanistan, and they will inevitably raise the threats for Central Asian states," Mohib said.

-Since President Joe Biden in April announced U.S. troops would withdraw, the Taliban has unleashed a quick offensive and now controls about one-third of the country's 421 districts and district centers.
+Since President Joe Biden in April announced U.S. troops would withdraw, the Taliban has unleashed a quick offensive and now controls about one-third of the country's roughly 400 districts.

 With Washington aiming to exit the country in the coming weeks, there are increasing concerns that the Western-backed government in Kabul may collapse.